Asian Salmon (aka Sweet & Savory Salmon)

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

 A perfect marriage of sweet and savory Asian marinade ingredients, leaves salmon moist and full of complex flavors.
-Broiling at the very end helps caramelize the top.
+Broiling at the very end helps caramelize the top a little.

 Ingredients